Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 - Overall, a steady performer

-These years are like that friend who’s always dependable but never the life of the party – not bad, just not exceptional.
+These years are like that friend who’s always reliable but never the life of the party – not bad, just not extraordinary.

 The Worst Years: 2013, 2014

 Brace yourselves, folks.
-The 2013 and 2014 Ford Fusion years are the ones to avoid like a pothole on the highway.
+The 2013 and 2014 Ford Fusion years are the ones to avoid like a massive pothole on the interstate.

 - Coolant leaks (nobody likes a hot mess)